-For men, the preferences on circumcised vs uncircumcised tend to be associated with attributes like appearance, sensitivity, religious views, or even where you you were born.
+For men, the preferences of circumcised vs uncircumcised tend to be associated with attributes like appearance, sensitivity, religious views, or even where you were born.

-For instance, the majority of American born men are circumcised; while the opposite is true in Europe where a larger majority of men are uncircumcised according to research done by the World Health Organization.
+For instance, the majority of American-born men are circumcised.
+In contrast, the opposite is true in Europe where a larger majority of men are uncircumcised, according to research done by the World Health Organization.

 Nevertheless, male circumcision—or lack of circumcision—can come along with a few caveats to consider where hygiene, health, and even sexual pleasure are concerned.

-The American Academy of Pediatrics (AAP) revised its recommendations in 2012 suggesting that the benefits of circumcision outweigh the risks of the procedure itself for newborn boys.
+The American Academy of Pediatrics (AAP) revised its recommendations in 2012 suggesting, that the benefits of circumcision outweigh the risks for newborn boys.

 The AAP says that circumcision may come along with a decreased risk of urinary tract infections, certain sexually transmitted infections (STIs), and perhaps even the risk of penile cancer.